Best tools for AI-ready documentation

 - Reliability: consistency across common workflows and edge cases

-- Usability: onboarding time and day-to-day friction
+- Usability: onboarding time and daily editing friction

 - Evidence: documented outcomes, references, or observable performance signals